happyhere-TN/HLDS_LAN_MOBILE/README.md

  connect localhost:27015 48

- **with cs16amx apk tipe on console:**
+ **with cs16amx:**

- automatic conecting when u join to apk
+ dont tipe any thing automatic conecting when u join to apk

 **with xash3d apk (hl) tipe on console:**